 But until then, Iíll still cry when Pete goes home.

 Authorís note: Pete is a real person and a real friend.
+He passed a few days after I wrote this.
 This is only my construct of the universe as built from numerous sources.
 I donít insist that you make it yours.
 Iím not right and youíre not wrong.
 Use what works for you.
 Iím still searching and researching and evolving.
 I hope you are too.
 What I like about this topic is that it puts the typical troubles at work and home into their proper perspective.
 Life is far larger than we imagine and WE are every bit as large as Life.

 Mike Johnson made the journey from jobs to freelance writer to entrepreneur to passive income and early retirement.
 Today he teaches people how to skip right to passive income and early retirement at WorldsBestWriter.com .